We at Hostelgeeks are traveling full time and we had a look at a few companies out there.

 Travel insurance: simple & flexible

-As stated, we decided to go with World Nomads.
+As stated, back in 2016 we decided to go with World Nomads.

 Anna loves to do research, she’s a research ninja.
 So after comparing and listening to a few friends, the decision was final.